 The information is provided in the form of a generic scaffold specification template.
+The standard home building scaffolding designs are set out in the appendices.
 Forum members have agreed that they will develop their own management systems so that the principals of this specification template can be implemented in their own organisations.
 It may be the case that some will have individual requirements which go beyond the standards detailed.